freeCodeCamp/freeCodeCamp/README.md

 If you think you've found a bug, first read the [Help I've Found a Bug](https://www.freecodecamp.org/forum/t/how-to-report-a-bug/19543) article and follow its instructions.
 If you're confident it's a new bug, and have confirmed that someone else facing the same issue, go ahead and create a new GitHub issue.
 Be sure to include as much information as possible so we can reproduce the bug.

+Add a hyperlink to the issue template in the section above.

 ### Found a security issue?

 Please don't create GitHub issues for security issues.
 Instead, please send an email to `security@freecodecamp.org` and we'll look into it immediately.